brightcove/react-player-loader/README.md

 Most users will never need this prop.
 By default, players are loaded from Brightcove's player CDN (`players.brightcove.net`).

+### `manualReloadFromPropChanges`

+Type: `boolean`

+Used to specify if reloading the player after prop changes will be handled manually.
+This can be done by calling `refToReactPlayerLoader.loadPlayer()`.

+See [Effects of Prop Changes](#effects-of-prop-changes) below for the effects of prop changes.

 ### Other Props

 All props not specified above are passed to the [Brightcove Player Loader](https://github.com/brightcove/player-loader#parameters) with a few differences: